rancher/webhook/docs.md

 A secret cannot be deleted if its deletion request has an orphan policy, and the secret has roles or role bindings dependent on it.

+#### Cloud Credential Validation

+Secrets in the `cattle-cloud-credentials` namespace with a type prefix of `rke.cattle.io/cloud-credential-` are validated against their corresponding DynamicSchema.
+The credential type is extracted from the secret type suffix (e.g., `rke.cattle.io/cloud-credential-amazonec2` -> `amazonec2`), and the schema is looked up as `<type>credentialconfig` (e.g., `amazonec2credentialconfig`).

+Validation checks:
+- All required fields defined in the DynamicSchema are present and non-empty.
+- Field values conform to MinLength and MaxLength constraints.
+- Field values match allowed Options (enum values) if defined.
+- Extra fields not in the schema are allowed.
+- Type/format validation beyond these checks is not currently enforced by this webhook.

+Special cases:
+- Generic credentials require the `generic-cloud-credentials` feature flag when no DynamicSchema exists.
+- When that feature is enabled, schema-less credential types must use the `x-` prefix, while the backing Secret type `generic` is also allowed.
+- DELETE operations check if the credential is referenced by provisioning clusters, machine pools, or ETCD S3 config.
+  If the credential is in use, deletion is denied unless `GracePeriodSeconds=0` (force-delete) is set.

 ### Mutation Checks

 #### On create